andersonbking/exact_match_checker/README.md

 # exact_match_checker
-Check if two files / paragraphs / etc. are exactly the same.
+Check if two collections of words / paragraphs / etc. are the same.